 - A patient at end-of-life is permitted a visitor (each situation will be evaluated on a case-by-case basis)

 - Other situations with extenuating circumstances will be evaluated on a case-by-case basis

 - Any visitor must successfully pass the screening process at the hospital’s main entrance

 - Guthrie Cancer and Infusion Centers will no longer permit patients to have a support person accompany them to appointments in its outpatient settings for the safety of patients, staff and providers.
 This includes infusion centers, clinics and radiation oncology.
 This new policy is in place until further notice and applies to all Guthrie Cancer and Infusion Center locations.
 An exemption may be granted to patients with extreme extenuating circumstances, as determined by Guthrie Cancer and Infusion Center nursing leadership.
 See visitor information for cancer patients.

 Current Patient Appointments

-Clinic visits for some patients will continue as scheduled, including:
+Clinic visits for most patients will continue as scheduled, including: